TeslaNeuro/Remote-Three-Phase-Induction-Motor-Control-Crane-System/README.md

 # Remote-Three-Phase-Inductor-Motor-Control
 This repository contains Rev A of a remote control system for a three-phase induction motor, utilizing an Arduino Nano for motor control and an Arduino Uno for display.
 The system uses PWM signals to drive MOSFET drivers, generating the necessary three-phase signals to control the motor.
+This project is meant to be a simple open loop control circuit implementation.

 ## Features
 - PWM Control: Generates three-phase signals by driving MOSFETs with PWM outputs from the Arduino Nano.